October 9 - 12, 2026

 TBD

-Many teams use the terms construction administration and commissioning interchangeably, but they serve very different purposes in security projects.
-This session breaks down the consultant’s responsibilities during contract administration, installation oversight, testing, and final turnover, then contrasts those activities with formal commissioning processes designed to verify operational performance, interoperability, and owner readiness.
+Many project team members use the terms “Construction Administration” and “Commissioning” interchangeably, but they serve very different purposes in security projects.
+This session looks at more complete definitions of Commissioning and Contract Administration.
+The consultant’s responsibilities are greatly expanded when commissioning is to be included in project delivery.
+Activities such as installation oversight, testing, and final turnover have an expanded role with a formal commissioning processes.
+The ultimate goal of commissioning is to verify operational performance, interoperability, and owner readiness.
 Participants will gain a clearer understanding of where each role begins and ends, and how effective commissioning protects both the client and the design team.

 Safer by Design: Bringing CPTED into Physical Security Projects